 We will look for outside reference, ideas and inspiration within the grounds to create our own artwork working outdoors if possible, as well as developing ideas in the studio.
 Jeremy’s aim is to try and capture something of the mood and atmosphere of the place and the moment as simply and directly as possible.

-I recommend that students work in sketchbooks/workbooks (cartridge and watercolour paper) to build up a visual diary that can then be used for further reference and experimentation.
+It is recommend to work in sketchbooks/workbooks (cartridge and watercolour paper) to build up a visual diary that can then be used for further reference and experimentation.

 Tutor: Jeremy FordJeremy studied Graphic Design at Southport College of Art, (1972-5) and Illustration at Harrow College of Art, London (1975-8) A professional artist and Illustrator since then, working on a wide variety of books, magazines, and greeting cards.
 Instructional watercolour, pastel, and gouache art books published by Search Press.
 Work commissioned by The Royal Horticultural Society, Bradford Exchange Limited Edition Plates, and American Express Travel Guides, amongst many others.
 DVDs on painting in watercolour, pastel, and gouache and has contributed to numerous art books.
 In regular demand as a teacher and demonstrator and has a Certificate in Education (Post 16.)
 Demonstrates painting at many popular art events, working in all paint media.
 Demonstrated for St. Cuthbert's Paper Mill, (makers of Bockingford and Saunders Waterford watercolour papers) previously Senior Tutor and Principal UK Demonstrator for the Michael Wilcox School of Colour.
 Professional Associate and Former President of the S.A.A.